indrekru/spring-boot-2-oauth2-resource-server/README.md

 ## Running

 Here's a way to run it with docker (highly recommended for developing/testing).
-If you wish to run it against your native environment, then just change the `application.properties` file.
+If you wish to run it against your native environment, then just change the `application.properties` file or define your own profile `application-[your-profile].properties`.

 Docker way:
 1. Install docker